 Whether Jesus was afraid of death or not, we don’t know.
 But we do read in the text that he saw death as part of the cycle of what was to come.
 Jesus believed in this eventuality so much so that he pressed back against Peter who tried to dismiss death’s reality.
 Peter’s response makes me think of the platitudes that I have heard being used with my patients.
 Unhelpful statements like “What doesn’t kill you makes you stronger,” or “Don’t worry, everything is going to be okay.”
 These statements are usually made to comfort the person saying them not the patient—they dismiss the suffering of the patient.
 In other words what is being said is, “This is too hard to talk about, so let’s ignore the hard stuff and not talk about it right now.”
 And for a similar inanity, Jesus rebukes Peter, saying to him, “Stop it!
 You aren’t being helpful right now.
 Your automatic dismissal of death and pain, which you have learned from society, is wrong.”
 (Matthew 16:23, Mark 8:33)

 And it’s that piece about learning from society that Jesus focuses on.
 He speaks to the disciples almost in riddles: “For whoever wants to save their life will lose it, but whoever loses their life for me will find it.
 What good will it be for someone to gain the whole world, yet forfeit their soul?
 Or what can anyone give in exchange for their soul?”
 (Matthew 16:25-26, NIV) Note that the Greek word used for both life and soul are the same word: ψυχή.
 Jesus is preaching that the disciples must actively work against what has been ingrained in them by society.
 They must seek to be, to act, to embody a deeper truth that will go against everything people expect and everything people know.
 Whoever wants to save their society-influenced life will lose their soul, and whoever wants to lose their society-influenced life will find their soul.
-To have your soul, you can’t have the life society deems successful or even moral, for God gives your soul, not the world.
+To have your soul, you can’t have the life society deems successful or even moral, for your soul comes from God, not from the world.